-- 9. Amortization of Community Fees This is due to a change in accounting policy.
-Prior to 2023 the company was amortzing community fees over the estimated life of the resident contract.
-As of 12/31/23, the company recognizes the full amount of the community fee as it becomes non-refundable. - 10.
-Changes in Operating Assets and Liabilities, net Cash provided by changes in Operating Assets net of Liabilities was less than projected by approximately \$8,843,000 (2505%).
-This is mostly due to net income below projection and the increase of collateral cash. - 11.
-Member Contributions Member contributions totaled \$12,987,000, although the projection was \$0.
-This is due to the investing partners injecting cash into the community. - 12.
-Principal Payment of Long-term Debt Principal payment of long-term debt was \$1,462,000 (74%) more than the projected amount.
+- 8. Changes in Operating Assets and Liabilities, net Cash provided by changes in Operating Assets net of Liabilities was more than projected by approximately \$13,005,000 (68445%).
+This is mostly due to the increase of collateral cash and the rent receivable being included in this line item. - 9.
+Capital Additions -Capital additions for 2024 were less than projected by \$1,271,000 (93%).
+This is due to timing and will likely be incurred in a future period. - 10.
+Member contributions/distributions See note # 7 above. - 11.
+Principal Payment of Long-term Debt- Principal payment of long-term debt was \$2,950,000 (100%) more than the projected since there was none projected.
 This directly related to the refinancing of the loan for the property.